liferay/liferay-docs/user/articles/110-collaboration/06-assets/06-auto-tagging-web-content.markdown

 Once you've
 [configured text auto tagging](/docs/7-2/user/-/knowledge_base/u/auto-tagging-text) for your provider of choice, you can enable it to auto tag text-based web content.
-Recall that there are two text auto tagging providers available in the
+Recall that there are two text auto tagging providers available:
-portal:

 -   Google Cloud Natural Language Text Auto Tagging
 -   OpenNLP Text Auto Tagging